RMPR/rmpr.github.io/_posts/2021-11-8-the-fish-shell-is-amazing.md

 I&rsquo;ve been lurking the [fish shell](https://fishshell.com/) for a couple of years now (and the [nushell](<https://github.com/nushell/nushell>) but it is another story for another time).
 Not so long ago, I decided to try it, and it&rsquo;s simply... amazing.
-If I had to state one feature that make me like to use it, it&rsquo;ll be the autocompletion, hands down.
+If I had to state one feature that makes me like to use it, it&rsquo;ll be the autocompletion, hands down.
 It&rsquo;s the first time I just take a shell and without customization it&rsquo;s pleasing to use.